supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/15-Synapse-link-sql.md

-# Use Azure Synapse Link for SQL
+# Lab 15: Use Azure Synapse Link for SQL

 Azure Synapse Link for SQL enables you to automatically synchronize a transactional database in SQL Server or Azure SQL Database with a dedicated SQL pool in Azure Synapse Analytics.
 This synchronization enables you to perform low-latency analytical workloads in Synapse Analytics without incurring query overhead in the source operational database.